NghiepQuangLy/medipassChallenge/README.md

 Due to time constraint, the functionality to allow user to use command line arguments to specify the CSV url was not added.
 Thus, user would need to specify the CSV url within the app.js in the variable inputURL.
+Additionally, user would have to specify a database URL within the importOrders module; otherwise the program would crash since it does not know which database to talk to.